AnthonyMBonafide/dotfiles/README.md

 - You may have to run `sudo /opt/homebrew/Cellar/podman/5.5.0/bin/podman-mac-helper install` for MacOS followed by `podman machine stop` then `podman machine start`
+- Open a terminal with Tmux running and have TPM install all plugins by running `Crtl + <Space> then I`

 ### Scripts